OpnTec/fashionmaker/code_of_conduct.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is participating in or representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-The Code of Conduct also applies to attendees of a project-sponsored online or physical event, whether as part of another larger event or as a project community event.
+Examples of participating include attending project-sponsored online or physical events, whether as part of another larger event or as a project community event.
 Representation of a project may be further defined and clarified by project maintainers.